jitpack/jitpack.io/README.md

     }
 ```

-*Note*  For [security](https://blog.autsoft.hu/a-confusing-dependency/) and performance reasons it is recommended to exclude the dependency search from other repositories.
+**Note:**  For [security](https://blog.autsoft.hu/a-confusing-dependency/) and performance reasons it is recommended to exclude the dependency search from other repositories using [filtering](https://docs.gradle.org/current/userguide/declaring_repositories.html#sec:repository-content-filtering).

 ```gradle
       maven {